Skip to guide content

 Jurisdiction rules and adopted code editions can change by city and county.
 Some jurisdictions require specific notification timing, impairment communication, or record retention standards that are stricter than owner assumptions.
 Always validate with your AHJ and fire marshal.

 In multi-tenant properties, define clear responsibility for panel ownership, communication pathways, and after-hours authorization.
 Ambiguity at this layer causes many delayed responses during overnight events.
+For a deeper look at the requirements, see this NFPA 72 reference guide.

 Failure Modes to Watch